geut/caracara/README.md

 }
 ```

-At component's mount we setup `saga` to be listening for new operations.
+At component's mount we setup `saga` to be listening to new operations.
 In our case, operations are `Automerge` changes.
-When one arrives, we apply them.
-There is a special case which is document creation that does not have past history, thus why we use `Automerge.init()`, otherwise we use or previous state: `this.doc`.
+As soon as an operation arrives, we apply it.
+(There is a special case which is the  document creation, that's why we use `Automerge.init()`, instead of the previous state: `this.doc`)

-The next important part is the `updatePeerValue` function.
-For the sake of simplicity we are not using anything extra to maintain state, so we will be passing down this function to our child component, the Editor.
+Next, we have the `updatePeerValue` function.
+For the sake of simplicity we are not using anything extra to maintain state.
+So, we will be passing down this function to our child component: the Editor.
 The Editor maintains a simple textarea component, as you can imagine when the textarea changes, that will trigger our `updatePeerValue` function.

 We will use two important libraries:
-  - [Automerge](https://github.com/automerge/automerge), will handle document transformations.
+  - [Automerge](https://github.com/automerge/automerge) will handle document transformations.
 It will give us changes that we can apply later.
-Automerge help us maintain a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) data structure, this is super useful when doing collaborative work :cool:.
+Automerge helps us maintain a [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) data structure, this is super useful when doing collaborative work :cool:.
-  - [diff-match-patch](https://github.com/google/diff-match-patch): is an excellent library from Google that we are going to use to differentiate the type of changes between previous and current text state.
+  - [diff-match-patch](https://github.com/google/diff-match-patch) is an excellent library from Google that we are going to use to differentiate the type of changes between previous and current text state.
 This in conjunction with Automerge creates a pretty solid strategy for handling and distributing changes without conflicts over a network, a decentralized one in our case.

-Now let's go through the `updatePeerValue` function because it does _some_ things.
+Now let's go through the `updatePeerValue` function because it does several things actually.

 ```javascript
 updatePeerValue = val => {